-The average cost of living in Hong Kong (excluding tuition and accommodation fees) is estimated to be around HK$45,000 per student for 10 months of study to pay for meals, transport, education expenses such as books and stationery, laundry and other personal items, etc.
+The average cost of living in Hong Kong (excluding tuition and accommodation fees) is estimated to be around HK$36,000 per student for 9 months (2 semesters) of study to pay for meals, transport, education expenses such as books and stationery, laundry and other personal items, etc. This amount will vary depending on lifestyle choices.

 |Expenditure||Monthly cost (HK$)|